Working to promote, embrace, and grow a culture of diversity, equity, and inclusivity within our research, teaching and extension activities

 Diversity & inclusion committee members

-The official committee is composed of two faculty members, two staff members, two graduate students, as well as an ad-hoc communications member.
+The official committee is composed of faculty, staff members and graduate students.
 Committee member terms range from three years for faculty and staff members and one year for student members.
 Terms will be staggered to ensure continuity of activities and knowledge.

 Highlights in our research, teaching and extension